yt-dlp/yt-dlp/README.md

     --skip-download                  Do not download the video but write all related files (Alias: --no-download)
-    -O, --print [WHEN:]TEMPLATE      Field name or output template to print to screen per video.
-Prefix the template with "playlist:" to print it once per playlist instead.
-Implies --quiet and --simulate
+    -O, --print [WHEN:]TEMPLATE      Field name or output template to print to screen, optionally prefixed with when to
+                                     print it, separated by a ":".
+Supported values of "WHEN" are the same as that of --use-postprocessor, and "video" (default).
+                                     Implies --quiet and --simulate (unless
-                                     (unless --no-simulate is used).
-This option
-                                     can be used multiple times
+                                     --no-simulate is used).
+This option can be used multiple times
     -j, --dump-json                  Quiet, but print JSON information for each video.
 Simulate unless --no-simulate is
                                      used.
 See "OUTPUT TEMPLATE" for a